 Klaipėda Free Economic Zone is home to modern companies that focus on the best and most up-to-date manufacturing methods and practices available in the market.

 In 2020, the sustainability initiatives by Klaipeda FEZ management company and FEZ companies were awarded in the Free Zones of the Year rankings by fDi Intelligence, and in 2019, Klaipeda FEZ became the first free zone in Lithuania to be certified under World FZO’s Safe Zone scheme.
 This model defines and assesses the compliance with international standards in terms of transparency, financial accounting, integrity, and sustainability.
+In 2020, the Klaipeda FEZ management company was awarded by the local Vakaru Ekspresas daily as the most socially responsible large business of the year, and our steps and solutions in the areas of sustainability, innovation, community inclusion and partnership facilitation were among the main reasons behind jury’s choice.

 We kindly invite you to explore the sustainability policies, solutions, plans and initiatives by the Klaipeda FEZ management company and investors that operate here.